 SCENARIO REF.
 MAJOR ACCIDENT / DISASTER SUBSTANCE / SYSTEM HAZARD RISKS AND LIKELY EFFECTS MITIGATION MEASURES AND REFERENCES RESIDUAL EFFECTS 1 Loss of containment resulting in a major fire or explosion from Natural Gas A release of natural gas could be caused by mechanical failure, impact damage or an operator error resulting in a loss of containment.
-The Proposed Development will include the following mitigation measures which would prevent and minimise the consequences of this scenario: With mitigation measures, the Residual Effects are assessed as: the AGI, OCGT or containment pipework - The design of the natural gas equipment and pipework will be to industry codes and standards to reduce the potential for a loss of containment, including the use of Slight Delayed ignition could lead to an explosion with damaging overpressures which could impact people and assets. welded connections to avoid potential leak sources.
-Pipework between equipment will be predominantly routed below ground, further reducing the potential for a loss of containment. potential to escalate to other areas of the Site such as the distillate fuel storage, the exis Tynagh Power Station, the Submitted Development Ref: Submitted Development Ref: 21/2192 and potentially impact the neighbouring industrial Pipeline safety systems including pressure regulation is to be installed along with operational controls and monitoring.
-Instrumentation and control systems will monitor the process and detect leaks. operations).
+The Proposed Development will include the following mitigation measures which would prevent and minimise the consequences of this scenario: With mitigation measures, the Residual Effects are assessed as: the AGI, OCGT or containment pipework Immediate ignition of the gas release could result in a flash or jet fire.
+The design of the natural gas equipment and pipework will be to industry codes and standards to reduce the potential for a loss of containment, including the use of Slight Delayed ignition could lead to an explosion with damaging overpressures which could impact people and assets. welded connections to avoid potential leak sources.
+Pipework between equipment will be predominantly routed below ground, further reducing the potential for a loss of containment.
+A major fire could have the potential to escalate to other areas of the Site such as the distillate fuel storage, the existing Tynagh Power Station, (and if developed) the Approved Development Ref: 21/2192 and potentially impact the neighbouring industrial facility Pipeline safety systems including pressure regulation is to be installed along with operational controls and monitoring.
+Instrumentation and control systems will monitor the process and detect leaks.
+(Sperrin galvanising operations).
 It is however considered unlikely to impact offsite receptors. - ATEX compliant equipment to be installed as required by Explosives Atmosphere Risk Assessment, to be carried out during the detailed The impact of a fire and explosion would be significant to personnel on Site but would be engineering design of the Proposed Development.

 SCENARIO REF.
 MAJOR ACCIDENT / DISASTER SUBSTANCE / SYSTEM HAZARD RISKS AND LIKELY EFFECTS MITIGATION MEASURES AND REFERENCES RESIDUAL EFFECTS unlikely to cause significant harm to the environment.
-Fire water runoff would be contained on Site, however if capacity was exceeded it would be contained within the tailings pond. - Control systems including Emergency Shutdown (ESD) systems to isolate sections of equipment and pipework in the event of a release will be designed and installed to the appropriate engineering design standards, such as those published by International Electrotechnical Commission (IEC).
+Fire water runoff would be contained on Site, however if capacity was exceeded it would be contained within the tailings pond.
+Control systems including Emergency Shutdown (ESD) systems to isolate sections of equipment and pipework in the event of a release will be designed and installed to the appropriate engineering design standards, such as those published by International Electrotechnical Commission (IEC).
 In the event of a major fire there is the potential for emissions to air such as particulates and uncombusted hydrocarbons.
 The unmitigated classification of this scenario is as follows: Sensitivity: Medium Magnitude: Moderate Significance: Moderate In the event of a loss of containment of gas, the emergency response procedure would typically be to automatically operate isolation valves and restrict the duration of the release.
 In the event that a source of ignition is present resulting in a fire, firewater would be unlikely to be used to extinguish gas fires but may be applied to adjacent areas for cooling and to prevent escalation.
 The potential for contaminated firewater runoff would however be low. - Regulatory Authorities including the HSA and EPA will be closely involved throughout the design, construction, and operation of the facilities to ensure compliance with all legislative requirements and to ensure compliance with design specifications and codes.